UpendoVentures/generator-upendodnn/.github/ISSUE_TEMPLATE/help-and-other-questions.md

 If this request requires additional support (e.g., such as direct email/phone/meeting/development), I have the following interest in helping to [sponsor the effot via GitHub Sponsors](https://github.com/sponsors/UpendoVentures):

-[ ] None, please continute to work for me for free :P
+- [ ] None, please continute to work for me for free :P
-[ ] Absolutely, I get value out of this and would love to support you!
+- [ ] Absolutely, I get value out of this!
-[ ] Maybe later
+- [ ] Maybe later
-[ ] I'm already a sponsor...
+- [ ] I'm already a sponsor...
 Woot!

 ## Please summarize your question in one sentence